 The reading program for students in grades K-5 is CKLA (Amplify).
 Built into the program are intervention lessons for struggling readers and EL students.
 Students in grades K-3 that are reading below grade level will have the opportunity for additional intensive instruction by the classroom teacher, the reading coach, and/or a resource teacher.
 Students identified with academic difficulty and/or whose scores indicate little growth based on local monitoring assessments and/or on state assessments are provided intervention in a smaller group setting.
 IXL is a curriculum software program that assigns students to learning paths based on the program's assessment data.
 The lesson paths afford students additional instruction on specific standards.
 Teachers may also assign students specific lessons in IXL meeting that student's unique needs.
 Students are also given the opportunity to participate in after-school tutorials in the areas of reading and mathematics.
-Summer school is available for grades 9-

-12 and Summer Reading Camps are available for students not meeting reading proficiency in grades K-3 and 4-6.
+Summer school is available for grades 9-12 and Summer Reading Camps are available for students not meeting reading proficiency in grades K-3 and 4-6.
 Other summer learning opportunities include Credit Recovery or the chance to make up missed course work.
-Each faculty member is given copies of or has access to the State Courses of Study, Common Core Standards, WIDA Standards, local curriculum guides, and benchmark assessment objectives.
-Teachers will be responsible for teaching all objectives from the above-mentioned documents.
+Each faculty member has access to the State Courses of Study, WIDA Standards, local curriculum guides, and benchmark assessment objectives.
+Learning objectives from these resources are incorporated into daily instruction.